briqr/briqr.github.io/_pages/about.md

 ---

 Hi there!
-Since Dec 2017, I am a PhD student in machine learning and computer vision at the [University of Bonn](https://www.uni-bonn.de/), where I am advised by professor [Juergen Gall](https://pages.iai.uni-bonn.de/gall_juergen/).
+I am a PhD student in machine learning and computer vision at the [University of Bonn](https://www.uni-bonn.de/), where I am advised by professor [Juergen Gall](https://pages.iai.uni-bonn.de/gall_juergen/).
 I hold an MSc degree in [computer science](https://www.informatik.uni-bonn.de/en) from the University of Bonn, and a BSc in computer and software engineering from the [Technion](https://www.technion.ac.il/en).
 During my masters, I worked as a research assistant in machine learning at [Fraunhofer IAIS](https://www.iais.fraunhofer.de/).